esrifrance/InstaMap/README.md

 At this time the Instagram connector to GeoEvent Processor seems hardcoded to the Instagram popular media feed, so be prepared for fashionistas, nail art, reality show heroes, ...

 Some GeoEvent Processor / Instagram resources :
-- <a href="https://github.com/Esri/instagram-for-geoevent target='_blank'">The Instagram connector on Esri's Github</a>
+- <a href="https://github.com/Esri/instagram-for-geoevent" target='_blank'>The Instagram connector on Esri's Github</a>
-- <a href="http://www.arcgis.com/home/item.html?id=4e33fdcd50f8493286973d412c6c73ba target='_blank'">The tutorial to the Instagram connector on ArcGIS Online</a>
+- <a href="http://www.arcgis.com/home/item.html?id=4e33fdcd50f8493286973d412c6c73ba" target='_blank'>The tutorial to the Instagram connector on ArcGIS Online</a>

 <a href="http://esrifrance.github.io/Instamap/" target='_blank'>Let's play with the demo !</a>